HighnessAtharva/Blog/content/posts/tech/aws-ec2-security-case-study.md

 Your task is to answer the following five questions:

 ### a.
 Cloud Service model recommendation.
 Consider factors to choose a region.
-(3 marks)

 ASPT needs ready-to-use software applications without installation or maintenance.